mzakany23/ncsh-agent/instructions/2_project_architecture.md

    - Higher-level modules (CLI, web interfaces) depend on core modules
    - Core modules should not depend on interface modules
    - Circular dependencies should be avoided
+   - Examples should only depend on core modules, not interface layers

 4. **Organized imports**
    - Only import what you need
    - Use explicit imports rather than wildcard imports
    - Group imports by standard library, third-party, and local modules

+5. **Example naming and organization**
+   - Use numeric prefixes for examples (N_example_name.py)
+   - Base testing code goes in `__init__.py` (not prefixed)
+   - Each example should focus on a specific testing scenario or case

 ## Example: Proper Separation of Concerns